sensu/sensu-go-workshop/docs/SETUP.md

    Creating workshop_configurator_1  ... done
    ```

-   > _NOTE: the first time you run the `docker-compose up` command you will
-   > likely see output related to the pulling and building of the workshop
-   > container images, this process shouldn't take more than 2-3 minutes,
-   > depending on your system._

-   > **PROTIP:** To prefetch and/or prebuild the workshop container images
-   > (e.g. for offline use), please run the following commands:
+   > **PROTIP:** To prefetch and/or prebuild the workshop container images (e.g. for offline use), please run the following commands:
    >
    > ```
    > $ sudo docker-compose pull && sudo docker-compose build
    > ```

+   > _NOTE: the first time you run the `docker-compose up` command you will likely see output related to the pulling and building of the workshop container images, this process shouldn't take more than 2-3 minutes, depending on your system._

 3. **Verify your workshop installation.**